Kerry visits Oman for arms deal, talks on Syria, Mideast

-MUSCAT U.S. Secretary of State John Kerry flew to Oman on Tuesday for Raytheon Co's (RTN.N) signing of an estimated $2.1 billion arms deal and to consult on Syria and Iran, U.S. officials said.
+MUSCAT Secretary of State John Kerry flew to Oman on Tuesday for Raytheon Co's signing of an estimated $2.1 billion arms deal and to consult on Syria and Iran, U.S. officials said.

 Oman is expected to sign a letter of intent to purchase a ground-based air defence system that would help protect against cruise missile, drone or fighter aircraft attacks, a senior U.S. State Department official told reporters aboard Kerry's plane.